Private healthcare in the United Kingdom: NHS use of the private sector

 Rules to prohibit NHS consultants from charging "top-up fees" to NHS patients for extra services were clarified in 2008 to make it clearer that paying for chemotherapy treatment not available on the NHS would not prevent patients from subsequently accessing NHS treatments.

 When the coalition government introduced what became the Health and Social Care Act 2012 it appeared to pave the way for a bigger role for private companies, but take up of private capacity was low.
 In September 2018 it was said that the private sector in England had the capacity for around 100,000 additional inpatient procedures in the last six months of 2018-19.
 Although NHS waiting lists had risen significantly there did not appear to be any concrete plans to employ private providers to reduce it.
 Since early 2017 private provision had been steadily about 6% of the total NHS caseload for elective surgery according to NHS Gooroo.
 As of recent years, the private sector accounts for approximately 10% of elective care, with this split evenly between NHS funded and private funding of care costs.
 In 2022, payments from the NHS accounted for approximately 31% of private hospitals' revenue.
-In 2025 the private sector delivered about 10% of all NHS elective care in England for routine operations such as hip and knee replacements and cataract removal, up from 7% in 2020.
+In 2025 the private sector delivered about 10% of all NHS elective care in England for routine operations such as hip and knee replacements and cataract removal.